Laim/MyHomeBoardPHP/README.md

 # MyHomeBoardPHP
-MyHomeBoardPHP is a hostable homepage allowing you to take your bookmarks anywhere without the need of syncing browsers, as well as allowing you to customize with quick widgets (_coming soon_)
+MyHomeBoardPHP is a hostable homepage allowing you to take your bookmarks anywhere without the need of syncing browsers.

 MyHomeBoardPHP is meant for internal or protected external purposes only, there is no form of security to prevent anyone from modifying your links.
-This is something I am wanting to add in the future, but for the time being this is an _internal_ script only.
+This is something I am wanting to add in the future.

 You can get a live demo here: [MyHomeBoardPHP](https://demo-code.laimmckenzie.com/MyHomeBoardPHP/)

+# Features
+Below are a list of some of the features included in MyHomeBoardPHP, based on the most recent release.

+- Dark Mode
+- Recent News based on keyword or website (brexit, techcrunch)
+- Weather for your location (based on city entered into config)
+- Built in search function (Google, Bing)
+- Bookmark like linking system
+- Mobile Responsive

 # Setup
-Downloading the source and upload anywhere on your site or localhost.
+Download the source and upload anywhere on your site or localhost.

 Upload the .sql file (myhomeboardphp.sql) to your MySQL server, how you do this is your own choice but I use/tested this with phpmyadmin.